<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Watch the below webinar where Brad Baker, a proud member of the Squamish nation, shared the importance in understanding Canada’s colonial past and shared his thoughts on how we can move forward in the creation of a better future.

 You should also consider taking your class on a trip to the Ottawa Summer Solstice Festival to experience Indigenous culture in person.
-See itineraries and ideas here.
+See the itinerary here.

 If you would like to donate to The Orange Shirt Society or purchase a shirt (partial proceeds of purchases will go to the Orange Shirt Society to support awareness activities) please visit the Orange Shirt Day website.